 If you’re craving something sweet, reach for fruit instead of added sugars since those with pancreatitis are at high risk for diabetes.

 Consider cherry tomatoes, cucumbers and hummus, and fruit as your go-to snacks.
 Your pancreas will thank you.

 - fried foods

 - beverages with added sugars

-Anything that has been cooked or deep-fried might trigger a flare-up of pancreatitis.
-You’ll want to cut way back on the refined flour that’s in cakes, pastries, and cookies.
-These food items can tax the digestive system by causing your insulin levels to spike, which can lead to diabetes.
+Cooked or deep-fried foods might trigger a flare-up of pancreatitis.
+You’ll also want to cut back on the refined flour found in cakes, pastries, and cookies.
+These foods can tax the digestive system by causing your insulin levels to spike.